Michael Long is a writer and educator.

-He has collaborated on two non-fiction bestsellers, and has been published three times in Vital Speeches of the Day, twice for speeches he delivered.
-As director of writing for the graduate program in public relations at Georgetown University, he created the original writing curriculum and teaches graduate courses in PR writing, speechwriting, business writing, and persuasion.
-He also teaches creative writing in an open-to-the-public course through the school.
+Mr. Long is the co-author of The Molecule of More, a Number One New Release in Neuroscience at Amazon.com.
+He is also a winner for two consecutive years of the Neil LaBute New Theater Festival.
+In addition, Mr. Long has collaborated on several non-fiction books and has been published three times in Vital Speeches of the Day, twice for speeches he delivered.
+As director of writing for the graduate program in public relations at Georgetown University, he created the original writing curriculum there and continues to teach courses in professional and creative writing, as well as speechwriting.

-As a speaker and corporate educator, he has taught writing to audiences around the U.S. and in London, Lisbon, Panama, Saskatchewan, The Hague, and in a seminar and keynote at Oxford University.
+He has taught writing to audiences around the U.S. and in London, Lisbon, Panama, Saskatchewan, The Hague, and in a seminar and keynote at Oxford University.
 In addition, he is the resident writing coach for the Professional Speechwriters Association (PSA), which publishes “Prose for Pros,” his long-running weekly column on writing.
-His most recent work on speechwriting is One Step at a Time: A Practical Process for Writing Any Speech, a 2017 white paper for the PSA.
+His recent work on speechwriting includes One Step at a Time: A Practical Process for Writing Any Speech, a white paper for the PSA.

-Mr. Long has written remarks for members of congress, U.S. cabinet secretaries, governors, diplomats, businessmen and women, CEOs, and presidential candidates.
+Mr. Long has written remarks for members of congress, U.S. cabinet secretaries, governors, diplomats, business leaders, CEOs, and presidential candidates.
 In addition, he has served as chief speechwriter for the largest trade association in the world, and contributes to numerous print publications and websites.
-His government and corporate seminar clients include Bechtel, Booz Allen Hamilton, The Panama Canal Authority, the Premier’s Office of the Government of Saskatchewan, Target Corporation, the United States Navy, and the speechwriting team for the Chairman of the Joint Chiefs of Staff.
+His seminar clients include Bechtel, Booz Allen Hamilton, The Panama Canal Authority, the Premier’s Office of the Government of Saskatchewan, Target Corporation, the United States Navy, and the speechwriting team for the Chairman of the Joint Chiefs of Staff.

 For more information, visit MikeLongOnline.com.